Tchangalo/open_webui_installer_v2.2/README.md

 1. Do you want to _install_ or _remove_?
 2. Which _module(s)_ do you want to install (or remove)?

-Additionally, a summary of the current status of the four modules is provided at both the beginning and (eventually) the end of the script run.
+Additionally, a summary of the current status of the four modules is provided at both the beginning and the end of the script run.

 _open\_webui_installer_v2.0_ is therefore also suitable for quickly installing one or more modules in a convenient way as part of other projects.